Guillerbr/Tupan/Readme.md

 ## Use E-mail token
      Use email verification token for password re-registration.
+     Use email verification token 2fa login or other verification.

 ## Access token and requirement headers